skip to main content

 Electronic claim

-This probably seems pretty self-explanatory, but an electronic claim is a claim that is sent electronically to the payer.
+An electronic claim is a paperless claim that is sent digitally to the patient’s insurance company or another payer.

 Electronic funds transfer

-Medical bills used to be paid by cash or check.
-Now you can pay them electronically via bank transfer, credit cards, and debit cards – all of which are electronic funds transfers.
+While some patients may pay their medical bills with cash or a check, others pay them electronically via bank transfer, credit card, or debit card — all of which are electronic funds transfers.

 Electronic remittance advice (ERA)

-This form is sent from a health plan to the healthcare provider about a specific claim.
-It shares details about the contract agreement, benefit coverage, and the patient’s copays and co-insurance information.
+This is a form sent from a health plan to the healthcare provider about a specific claim.
+It shares details about the contract agreement, benefit coverage, and patient copay and co-insurance information.

 Enrollee

-If the patient is covered by health insurance, they are listed on the policy as the enrollee.
+If the patient is covered by health insurance, they are listed on the policy as an enrollee.

 Explanation of Benefits (EOB)

-The EOB is a statement sent from the health insurance plan to the patient describing the claims they’ve received, how much they’ll cover, and the patient’s anticipated portion of the bill.
+The EOB is a statement that a health insurance plan sends to the patient describing the claims received, the amount the plan will cover, and the patient’s anticipated portion of the bill.

 Fee schedule